Leg Strength Micro Workout – Lower Body Strength in 3 Minutes A Day

 Don’t overlook the value of strong legs

-Fitness gurus and yogis love to espouse the virtues of extra core work, but connection between a strong core and strong legs often goes overlooked.
-Let’s get this out of the way: the core and the legs are supposed to work together!
 Think about it – picking up an object off the ground is mostly completed by the glutes and hamstrings, while the core musculature and lower spinal erectors contract to maintain a good spinal position.
 If these muscles are weak, then our body has no choice but to let our lower back take the brunt of the load.
 It’s one of the many reasons that our desk jockey culture is rife with lower back problems and bad knees.
+Additionally, becoming stronger tends to improve flexibility, not the other way around.

 Consider the following facts about your lower body musculature: